loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 Wadler introduces a way to implement arrays which could perhaps be mimicked.

 When de-allocating memory for data types, it has to be done recursivly _if_ the the type is recursive.
-A simple free would not suffice for these.
+A simple free would not suffice for these @LinearTypeswadler1990linear.

 === Utilizing linearity for optimizations